MomenulHaque50/Student-counseling-and-finance-management-system-Java-project/README.md

 12. Download transaction report.

-Some  ui/ux design provide to display made more professional project.
+Some  ui/ux design provide more professional and advance project.
 The project also need to more develop as a research contain.
 Require Software to build:
 1. Netbeans IDE
 2. Xampp controller.